 We are proud of the classroom programmes that operate each day at Yendarra School.
-Children are engaged in meaningful learning and visitors often comment on the peaceful-but-busy feeling that permeates our classrooms and playground.
+Tamariki are engaged in meaningful learning and visitors often comment on the peaceful-feeling that permeates our classrooms and playground.

 Music, singing and dancing are a strength of our school.
 We make the most of the immense skills and talent within our teaching and parent communities.
 Every year Yendarra performance groups delight many different audiences around Auckland.